hamlim/ShirleysScheduler/API.md

 Intended for use directly from the client browser (not AJAX) - this will redirect the client to Google for authentication (see [Google’s documentation](https://developers.google.com/accounts/docs/OAuth2WebServer)).
 A separate activation token is also sent to Google as part of the callback URL.

+#### Basic example

+###### Request

+    GET /auth/login_validate?token=INVALID_TOKEN_FROM_AUTH_LOGIN

+##### Response

+The client is redirected to Google for authentication.

 ### GET /auth/login_callback [private]

 The third step to log in or create new users.
-Intended to be called only from Google servers.
+Called automatically on `/auth/login_validate` success.

-After Google authenticates a user (from /auth/login), Google sends a response to this callback with a Google authorization token and our activation token.
-This validates our access token from /auth/login and associates it with that user’s Google account.
+After Google authenticates a user, Google redirects the client to this callback with a Google authorization token and our activation token.
+This validates our access token from `/auth/login` and associates it with that user’s Google account.
 See [Google’s documentation](https://developers.google.com/accounts/docs/OAuth2WebServer#handlingtheresponse) for other details.

 If no user associated with the Google account exists, a new one is created with default settings populated from the user’s Google+ profile.